 About the Translator

-Bill Glassco is the founding artistic director of Toronto’s Tarragon Theatre, co-founding director of the Canadian Stage Company, and one of this country’s best-known directors of Canadian work.
-He has also translated plays by Michel Tremblay and Simon Fortin.
+Bill Glassco was the founding artistic director of Toronto’s Tarragon Theatre, co-founding director of the Canadian Stage Company, and one of this country’s best-known directors of Canadian work.
+He was also well-known for his translations of Quebec plays, including the first English translations of Michel Tremblay’s work (with John van Burek.)
+Glassco, who was an Officer of the Order of Canada, died in 2004.